johnjackoleary/cfi-commonplace-book/Lesson Plans/Flight Instructor/CFI Endorsements.md

 I certify that \[First name, MI, Last name\] has received the required training of § 61.183(i) in \[an airplane, a glider\].
 I have determined that \[he or she\] is competent and possesses instructional proficiency in stall awareness, spin entry, spins, and spin recovery procedures.

+---

+Also need to make sure ground training is logged somewhere.

 ***Source***: [[AC 61-65H]], [[Air Trek North CFI Homework]]